 Fan Spinning but GPU not working

 If your GPU fans are working, but you are not getting any display, then check the display cable connection at the graphics card’s and the monitor’s end.
 Also, try using another display cable in another port.
 If then also, the display is not showing then you might have a faulty GPU with some component damage (resistor, capacitor, VRM, etc.) or it could be due to a faulty GPU BIOS.
 In case of component damage, you have to get it repaired from the service center or from a good third-party repair shop.
-If the card is under warranty, the get it replaced.
+If the card is under warranty, they get it replaced.
 On the other hand, if the problem is with the VGA BIOS, then try re-flashing it or updating it to a newer one.

 GPU Fan not spinning at startup